koepalex/code-searcher/README.md

 ```

 ### Use index to search containing word
-After indexing we can use the index to find the files and linenumbers containing the searched word, very fast.
+After indexing we can use the index to find the files and line numbers containing the searched word, very fast.
 ```batchfile
 REM CodeSearcher.exe -m=search --ip=PathToStoreIndex --sw=WordToSearch